SandyLi0404/Deep-Learning-Fitness-Poses-Correction-/README.md

    > “Lower your left hip slightly; it’s higher than the usual alignment.”

-5. **UI (Notebook)**
+5. **An interactive website that:**
-   A Jupyter notebook that:
+   - Takes an input image from upload
-   - shows predicted pose + probability
+   - Predict pose + confidence in prediction
-   - overlays the skeleton on the image
+   - Identify joints in the image
-   - prints joint-level coaching tips.
+   - Provides corrections to the pose joint angles

 ---